List of Playboy Playmates of 1970

-The following is a list of Playboy Playmates of 1970.
+The following is a list of Playboy picture Playmates of 1970.
 Playboy magazine names their Playmate of the Month each month throughout the year.

 January

 Jill Taylor (born October 14, 1951, in Van Nuys, California) is an American model.
 She was Playboy magazine's Playmate of the Month for its January 1970 issue.

 February

 Linda Forsythe (born May 14, 1950, in Jersey City, New Jersey) is an American model.
 She was Playboy magazine's Playmate of the Month for its February 1970 issue.
 Her centerfold was photographed by Pompeo Posar.

 March

 Christine Koren (born August 8, 1947, in Cleveland, Ohio) is an American model.
 She was Playboy magazine's Playmate of the Month for its March 1970 issue.
 Her centerfold was photographed by William Figge and Mel Figge.

 April

 Barbara Hillary (born February 18, 1949, in Milwaukee, Wisconsin) was Playboy magazine's Playmate of the Month for the April 1970 issue.
 Her centerfold was photographed by Pompeo Posar.